New Website: Maui114.net

 For many years my next-door neighbors in Malibu were Jackie and Bill Gould.
 I was vaguely aware that they vacationed in Maui from January 15 to February 15 every year, to escape Southern California’s harsh winters. (joke alert)

 I had visited Hawaii several times, typically spending eight days equally divided between two different islands.
 I could not imagine spending an entire month trapped on a patch of land in the middle of the ocean.
 So I asked Jackie what in the world they found to do, visiting for such a long time to the same location, year after year.
 Jackie mumbled, “Oh, lots of things,” and we proceeded to talk about something else.

 The next day, Jackie handed me a sheet of letter paper on which she had listed things to do on Maui.
 She had covered both sides of the page with dozens, probably over a hundred, things to do, in tiny handwriting.
 Apparently my question marinated in her brain and impelled her to download her entire data bank for me.

-I was surprised at Jackie’s essay but now that I have visited Maui more than 20 times, I have to agree with her: Maui has an endless number of attractions for the visitor.
-Moreover, many of Maui’s activities are free or inexpensive – although if you’re longing to lay out the big bucks, the helicopter tours and the championship golf courses will be happy to take your Krugerrands.
+I was surprised at Jackie’s essay but now that I have visited Maui more than 20 times, I have to agree with her.
+Maui has an endless number of attractions for the visitor.
+Moreover, many of Maui’s activities are free or inexpensive.
+Of course, if you’re longing to lay out the big bucks, helicopter tours and championship golf courses will be happy to take your Krugerrands.

 New Discount on Maui Vacations